FreeRTOS/backoffAlgorithm/README.md

         {
             /* Generate a random number and get back-off value (in milliseconds) for the next retry.
              * Note: It is recommended to use a random number generator that is seeded with
-             * device-specific entropy source so that backoff calculation in devices is different
+             * device-specific entropy source so that backoff calculation across devices is different
              * and possibility of network collision between devices attempting retries can be avoided.
              *
-             * For the simplicity of the code example, the pseudo random number generator, rand() function
+             * For the simplicity of this code example, the pseudo random number generator, rand()
-             * is used. */
+             * function is used. */
-            retryStatus = BackoffAlgorithm_GetNextBackoff( &retryParams, rand(), &nextRetryBackOff );
+            retryStatus = BackoffAlgorithm_GetNextBackoff( &retryParams, rand(), &nextRetryBackoff );

+            /* Wait for the calculated backoff period before the next retry attempt of querying DNS.
+             * As usleep() takes nanoseconds as the parameter, we multiply the backoff period by 1000. */ ( void ) usleep( nextRetryBackoff * 1000U );

+            /* Retry the DNS lookup for the host name. */ dnsStatus = getaddrinfo( serverAddress, NULL, &hints, pListHead );
         }
     } while( ( dnsStatus != 0 ) && ( retryStatus != BackoffAlgorithmRetriesExhausted ) );